- Studying Law at Yale

 This initiative is made possible with generous support from the Michael A. Varet ’65 Safety Net Support Fund.

 The Yale Law School Safety Net is intended to assist law students who face unanticipated, unforeseen, and unavoidable financial hardship that would likely impact or hinder academic progress.
 This funding is intended primarily for emergency circumstances and priority is given to students with the highest levels of financial need.
 In general, the fund does not cover recurring expenses; instead, it is intended for students who cannot reasonably resolve an immediate financial difficulty through other means.
 The funding is a one-time award and does not require repayment.
+The full amount amount of the award will be deposited to the student's bank account, via the student account Credit Refund process.

 Please Note: The YLS Safety Net can be used to cover unforeseen expenses related to the COVID-19 pandemic.